wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/sodom-and-gomorrah.md

 toc: true
 ---

+The biblical story of Sodom and Gomorrah is a story from the Book of Genesis in the Old Testament.
+It is about two cities, Sodom and Gomorrah, that were said to have been located in the region of the Dead Sea.

+According to the story, the cities were known for their great wickedness and sin.
+God sent two angels to visit the city of Sodom to see if the reports of its wickedness were true.
+When the people of Sodom demanded that the angels be handed over to them so they could be sexually abused, the angels blinded the people and warned Lot, a righteous man who lived in the city, to flee with his family.

+God then destroyed Sodom and Gomorrah with fire and brimstone, raining down on the cities from the sky, killing all the people who lived there.
+Only Lot and his two daughters escaped the destruction.

+The story of Sodom and Gomorrah has been interpreted in various ways over the centuries, with some viewing it as a cautionary tale about the dangers of sin and disobedience, while others see it as a story about God's wrath and justice.
+It has also been used to justify the condemnation of homosexuality, and is still a source of debate and interpretation today.

 ### In Raëlism 🔯

 According to the _Book Which Tells The Truth_, Second Chapter, Truth, Yahweh mentions Sodom and Gomorrah and explains what happened with following words: